Real GDP over time

 New products and lost products

-Go back to the simple two-good situation.
-And let’s say we want to compare 1965 to 2009, and the two goods we want to use are an iPhone (good 1) and an RCA Spectra 70 (good 2).
+Let’s say we want to compare 1964 to 2024, and the two goods we want to use are an iPhone and an RCA Spectra 70.
 The RCA was a mainframe that could be configured with either 4,096 or 8,192 bytes of RAM.
 That’s about 0.0.000007629394 of a GB, by the way.

 The general point is that once we have products being introduced or dropped from use over time, we run into this recurring issue of valuing real consumption/GDP from one year to the next.
 Even chaining doesn’t help, because at some point we face this same dilemma.
 In 2004 no iPhone existed, and in 2005 an iPhone did exit.
 So what was the price in 2004?